This page may contain affiliate links. Learn More.

-Do you wish you could cook nutritious, homemade meals for your family?
+Do you wish you could learn to cook nutritious, homemade meals for your family?
 You just need a few basic cooking skills and you can make many nutritious and tasty dishes.

 When I was younger, I really wanted to make wholesome meals for my family, but I just didn’t know how.
 First I mastered tacos from browned ground beef, a packet of taco mix and some taco shells.

 For years that was our standby meal because it’s really all I knew how to make that was good.
 I made mac and cheese from a box and ramen noodles.
 That was what we could afford at the time.
 I also didn’t understand the importance of healthy, fresh, chemical-free food.

 As I added more and more things to my repertoire than just basic cooking skills, I began to evolve from a crappy cook to an okay one.
 Then I honed my skills some more and learned a whole lot more about healthy food, and I really became a decent cook.

 I always loved to bake, but cooking was not my thing until a few years ago when I started using the food network as background noise for the kid’s nap.
 There’s not a lot of swearing, and the volume is pretty consistent, so it’s a way to keep them from waking if the phone rings or someone beats on the door.

 (Bless their hearts if they ring the doorbell or knock loudly during nap here, there’s even a sign, they’ve been warned!)

 Anyhoo, back to the basic cooking skills.
 Sometimes I listen to what they are doing on the shows and every once in a while, I have time to sit down for a few minutes of a show during nap to relax.

 I learned a ton about the nuances of cooking and I’m really a pretty good cook now.
 I love serving my kids healthy, homemade food.
 Creating new flavors makes cooking fun and I enjoy cooking now.
 Click here to see why healthy food is so important.